ng2-ui/react/README.md

     1. `reactComponent`, A React component to render.
 Let's call it as MyComp.
     1. `reactProps`, props for MyComp.
     1. `reactState`, the initial state to be used by MyComp
-  2. `ng2-react` directive create a React app component, that hosts MyComp
+  2. `ng2-react` directive creates a React app component, that hosts MyComp
     * The react app component is created with three props from step 1
     * The react app component renders MyComp using `reactProps` and `reactState`
   3. In summary, a React component is rendered within a React app, which is created by `ng2-react` directive